imagej/imagej.github.io/pages/Wish_list.md

 description: test description
 ---

-%Replace% AboutMenu %Replace% This page offers a list of ImageJ-related projects which need community assistance to move forward in a timely manner.
+{% include aboutmenu %}This page offers a list of ImageJ-related projects which need community assistance to move forward in a timely manner.